EslaMx7/Machine-Learning-Tasks/README.md

 ----------------------

 ## Classification :
-using the k-Nearest Neighbors Algorithm **(KNN)** to classify films to it's genres bu asking some questions :
+using the k-Nearest Neighbors Algorithm **(KNN)** to classify films to it's genres by asking some questions :

 ##### Example :
 ```